czer323/TidyArr/readme.md

 ### Reporting Bugs

 If you find a bug, please open an issue on the project's GitHub repository.
-Please include a clear and detailed description of the bug, steps to reproduce it, and any relevant screenshots or error messages.
+Please include a clear and detailed description of the bug, debug logs and any relevant screenshots or error messages.

+Here are the steps to capture logs:

+1. Set the LOG_LEVEL variable in the script settings to DEBUG.
+2. Reproduce the issue you are experiencing.
+3. Locate the log file in the project directory.
+The default log file name is tidyarr.log.
+4. Include the relevant log entries in your bug report or support request.
+5. Please note that setting the LOG_LEVEL variable to DEBUG will generate a lot of log output, so be sure to set it back to WARNING or ERROR when you are finished debugging.

 ### Submitting Feature Requests